In the City Without Limits

-In the City Without Limits (En la ciudad sin límites) is a 2002 Spanish-Argentine thriller drama film directed by Antonio Hernández and starring Leonardo Sbaraglia, Fernando Fernán Gómez and Geraldine Chaplin.
+In the City Without Limits (En la ciudad sin límites) is a 2002 thriller drama film directed by Antonio Hernández and starring Leonardo Sbaraglia, Fernando Fernán Gómez and Geraldine Chaplin.

 The film received five nominations to the 17th Goya Awards, winning Best Original Screenplay and Best Supporting Actress (Chaplin).

 Synopsis

 A young man, Victor, arrives in Paris where his family have gathered around his seriously ill father Max, a former mogul now deteriorating physically and mentally.
 Max begins to behave very strangely, as his memories and those of Spain's past begin to cloud his mind.
 He becomes terrified of the staff taking care of him and tries to escape from the clinic in order to find a man named Rancel.
 The rest of his family assume Max is mad and quickly begin to squabble of dividing up his inheritance, but Victor becomes convinced that his father is being troubled by real events, and is resolved to find out why.